 Dormitory rooms are available based on two-person occupancy per room.
 All rooms are air-conditioned and have wireless Internet connections.
 Students must supply their own twin bed linens.
 No pets, cooking equipment, refrigerators, coffee makers, etc., are allowed.
-(For info regarding Service animals, please contact the DISL UP Registrar.)
+(For info regarding Service animals, please contact the DISL Registrar.)
 If space is available, private rooms will be issued on a first-come basis.
 Please specify if you would be interested in a private room via your online application.
 Private rooms will be issued on a per session basis and cannot be guaranteed for all terms.

-Students may check into the DISL Challenger dorms after 12:00 noon the Saturday before class begins on Monday.
+Students may check into the DISL Challenger dorms after 12:00 noon the Sunday before class begins on Monday.
+If an earlier check-in is required, students should notify the registrar to make accommodations.
+Note the café is not open during early check-in.